16th November 2023

-HRCI was delighted to welcome attendees to this in-person Irish Health Research Forum event in November.
+HRCI was delighted to welcome attendees to this in-person Irish Health Research Forum event.

-These events are discussion-based, in-person events, attended by many leaders and a diverse audience.
-The event is for anyone with an interest and role in using health research for societal benefit.
-Researchers (academic & clinical), health research charities, policy makers, funders, industry representatives, people in research and PPI support roles and many others will add value to the discussions.
+The Irish Health Research Forum has a track record in running engaging events that are attended by many leaders and a diverse audience.
+Key decision makers, as well as researchers (academic & clinical), health research charities, patients and PPI contributors, policy makers, funders, industry representatives, people in research and PPI support roles and many others attended and added great value to the discussions.
+This event attracted people with an interest in biobanking, coming from any perspective.

-This activity has been funded by an independent grant from Roche Products (Ireland) Limited.
-Roche Products (Ireland) Limited have had no editorial influence over the the content.
+This activity has been part funded by an independent grant from Roche Products (Ireland) Limited.
+Roche Products (Ireland) Limited have had no editorial influence over the content.